An old wine glass.

 When it comes to gluing the pieces together, it is best to choose a day that is not too humid or too hot.

 A humid day causes steam to get trapped in the pieces; the moisture can condense on the inside of the glass and even mold.
-I had to throw away a couple of early sculptures.
+I had to throw away a couple of early sculptures because of mold.

 A day that is too hot doesn’t allow the glue time to dry correctly.
-I glued some pieces together in the heat (90 degrees).
-The pieces NEVER completely bonded, and when I picked the first one up the next day, the glue was still soft and the sculpture fell apart.
+A day with heat in the 90’s does not allow the pieces to completely bonded.
+I learned this the hard way the first summer I made totems.
+It was 90 degrees the day I assembled one totem and when I picked it up the next day, the glue was still soft and the sculpture fell apart and shattered on the garage floor.

-Any of the glues that adhere one piece of glass permanently to another MUST be used in a well ventilated area.
-Some glues even suggest the use of plastic gloves so that your skin doesn’t come in contact with the glue.
+Any of the glues that adhere one piece of glass permanently to another MUST be used in a well-ventilated area.
+Some glues even suggest the use of plastic gloves so your skin doesn’t come in contact with the glue.
 I use E6000 on my sculptures, but there are other glues you can use.
+If you don’t need a crystal clear adhesive, you can also use clear, indoor-outdoor caulk.

-Fishing line allows you to hang ornaments or other dangling items from the bottom of an upside down vase or the bottom of the piece that covers the vessel.
-A small knick-knack statue glued to the pedestal of a candle stick adds interest.
-Glass teardrops or beads glued on the outside of some of the pieces can add an interesting touch.
-If you are going to display the piece inside without the concern of the weather, the sky’s the limit in how you decorate the piece, but if you are going to set the piece outside in the elements, make sure everything you use in the sculpture is weather proof.
+Fishing line allows you to hang ornaments or other dangling items from the bottom of an upside-down vase or the bottom of the piece that covers the vessel.
+A small knick-knack statue glued to the pedestal of a candlestick adds interest.
+Glass teardrops or beads glued on the outside of some of the pieces can add an interesting touch of color or texture.
+If you are going to display the piece inside without the concern of the weather, the sky’s the limit in how you decorate the piece, but if you are going to set the piece outside in the elements, make sure everything you use in the sculpture is weatherproof.

 If you live in the northern portion of the country where the temperature dips well below freezing and snow mounds up in your yard, it is best to protect your sculptures by taking them inside – out of the winter elements.